spanja05/GEM-OLED-Menu/README.md

 1. Install the required libraries via the Arduino IDE Library Manager:
    - [GEM Library](https://github.com/Spirik/GEM) (v1.5+)
    - [U8g2](https://github.com/olikraus/u8g2) (v2.32+)
-   - [KeyDetector](https://github.com/mathertel/RotaryEncoder) (v1.2+) for rotary encoders.

 2. Connect your OLED display and buttons according to your hardware schematic.

-3. Wire the buttons or rotary encoder pins to your microcontroller, ensuring they match the configuration in your code.
+3. Wire the buttons to your microcontroller, ensuring they match the configuration in your code.

 ---